Hungary, Republic of

 Basic Task of the Military Medical Service

-The Directorate of Medical Force Health Protection and Medical Authorities’ responsibility includes professional control and oversight of aptitude and occupational fitness tests for personnel of the Ministry of Defence and the Hungarian Defence Forces.
-Other responsibilities include executing the public health service and epidemic safety tasks for the MoD and HDF personnel, exercising authorized oversight of public health and epidemiological issues in the Hungarian Defence Forces, operating the HDF Public Health and Epidemiological Service and performing complex hygiene-related duties in the HDF.
-The Directorate coordinates professional psychological work in the HDF, conducts accreditation procedures for further vocational training at the units, provides psychological training for personnel nominated for missions, and assisting them during their sustained operations and re-adaptation.
+As the only medical organization of the HDF, its responsibility includes professional control and oversight of aptitude and occupational exams and tests for personnel of the Ministry of Defence and the Hungarian Defence Forces.
+Other responsibilities include executing the public health service and epidemic safety tasks for the MoD and HDF personnel, exercising authorized oversight of public health and epidemiological issues in the Hungarian Defence Forces and performing complex hygiene-related duties in the HDF.
+The HDF Medical Centre coordinates the professional psychological activities in the HDF, conducts accreditation procedures for further vocational training at the units, provides psychological training for personnel nominated for missions and assisting them during their sustained operations and re-adaptation.
 It carries out aptitude tests and assessment in procedures of the second instance for those appealing against aptitude and review decisions of the first instance.

 In order to unify the Hungarian Military Medicine, the Military Hospital – State Health Centre and the Hungarian Defence Forces Dr. Radó György Military Medical Centre was integrated, and a newly established structure of an element, the Hungarian Defence Forces Military Hospital started its work on 15th November 2011.
 This military-medical rationalization, on the one hand, was part of the efforts of the Minister of Defence, on the other hand, plays an important role in the organization process that was started in the public health in 2011.